 Between 17 August and 23 September 2012, Nottingham Castle hosted our exhibition 'When the War was Over: European Refugees after 1945', which was seen by over 25,000 visitors.
 For the University press release on the exhibition, see here (opens a new window).
 The exhibition poster can be downloaded via this link.

-The exhibition was later displayed at the launch of the Centre for Advanced Studies, University of Nottingham, in October 2012; the University of Glasgow in February 2013; and at Highfield House, University of Nottingham, May-June 2013.
+The exhibition has since been displayed at the launch of the Centre for Advanced Studies, University of Nottingham, October 2012; the University of Glasgow Memorial Chapel in February 2013; at Highfield House, University of Nottingham, May-June 2013; and at the New Art Exchange, Nottingham, 16-23 June 2014, to mark Refugee Week.

 - Principal Investigator on a 2 year British Academy-funded project 'Theories, Ideologies, and Politics of Spatial Planning in Russia and Germany, 1890s to 1945' (2011-13).
 This project examines how Russian and German academics in the first half of the 20th century rethought the nature of economic space and how their ideas interacted with political developments and state policy.
 It aims to offer new insights into modern European history; the significance of space as object of theory and practice; the complex relations among science, technology, culture, ideology and politics; and the discursive origins and institutional formation of a 'rational' approach to spatial analysis that has shaped both geography's evolution as a discipline and planning and policy in the modern world.